How to Get Into UCLA Undergrad: Requirements and Strategies

 Now that we’ve offered a description of the type of students who have been successfully accepted to UCLA in the past, let’s examine how to get into UCLA as it relates to your high-achieving child.

-UCLA considers three main components of a student’s high school history: academic rigor, standardized test scores, and extracurricular activities.
-These three areas offer an opportunity for your child to show alignment with UCLA’s mission of education, research, and service.
+UCLA considers a few main components of a student’s high school history: academic rigor and extracurricular activities.
+These areas offer an opportunity for your child to show alignment with UCLA’s mission of education, research, and service.
 We can evaluate each one in turn.

 UCLA “A-G” course requirements